Kilkenni/sb.PngToTiled/README.md

 - can't properly convert base64 string and gzip.inflate to get value similar to decompressed files from Tiled.
 Mismatch happens only with back tilelayer, resulting GIDs for tiles with flags in code are lower than real ones from the file by 7.
 Reason unknown - probably Magic Pink Brush involved.
 - Front tilelayer seems to be decompressing OK

-- rough algo to get conversion done:

-1. Debug Tiled JSON decompression to make it work.
-2. Map PNG with tile definitions extracted from old .dungeons file.
-   a) RBG > Tile
-   b) Tile > Tile GID from Tileset.
-Tilesets available in packed/tilesets/packed
-3. Form reference to tilesets for resulting JSON.
-Note the paths, as those should point to tilesets from 2b relative of original PNG location in assets (assuming we want to place JSON in the same location)
-4. Process associated PNGs (original SB format splits layers into separate files, Tiled keeps map info in layers inside a single file).
-Note the flip flags!

 ## Useful links

 [Tiled JSON file documentation](https://doc.mapeditor.org/en/latest/reference/json-map-format)